groboclown/nightjar-mesh/README.md

 The **control plane** manages the configuration of the data plane.

 **Nightjar** refers to the control plane tool, while **nightjar-mesh** refers to the Nightjar docker sidecar, the network topology, and the AWS resources used in the construction of the mesh.
-Nightjar, additionally, provides two deployment implementations, **standalone** and**centralized** modes.
+Nightjar, additionally, provides two deployment implementations, **standalone** and **centralized** modes.

 ## How It Works

+**TODO This needs a fixin'.
+The high level ideas are right, but the details are all different now.**

 You add the Nightjar container to an [ECS Task Definition](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html), along with your existing service container.
 The Nightjar container runs the Envoy proxy, and is considered a "sidecar" container here.
 The service must be configured to send all traffic to other services in the service mesh to the Nightjar container.
 Inbound traffic to the service comes from the Nightjar containers running in the other services.